-- 3 tablespoons (45 ml) grapeseed oil or mild vegetable oil
+- 3 tablespoons grapeseed or mild vegetable oil

 - Sea salt

-- 1. Using a sharp, sturdy knife, make a single slice just beneath the peel along the length of the potato so that it stands flat on a cutting board.
-Carefully slice the potato lengthwise into broad slabs that are 1/4-inch (6-mm) thick.
-Arrange 2 or 3 slabs on top of each other and slice them lengthwise into strips that are 1/4-inch (6-mm) thick.
+- Using a sharp, sturdy knife, make a single slice just beneath the peel along the length of the potato so that it rests flat on a cutting board.
+Carefully slice the potato lengthwise into broad slabs that are 1/4 inch (6 mm) thick.
+Arrange 2 or 3 slabs on top of each other and slice them lengthwise into strips that are 1/4 inch (6 mm) thick.
 Repeat with the remaining potatoes.

-- 2. Toss the potatoes into a large bowl, add enough cold water to cover, and let stand for 30 minutes at room temperature or up to 12 hours in the refrigerator.
+- Toss the potatoes in a large bowl, add enough cold water to cover, and let stand for 30 minutes at room temperature or up to 12 hours in the refrigerator.

-- 4. Pat the potatoes dry—you really want to get them as thoroughly dry as possible.
+- Pat the potatoes dry.
+You really want to get them as thoroughly dry as possible.
 If you have a salad spinner, run the potatoes through that and then blot them with a clean, dry kitchen towel.
-[Editor’s Note: We never thought we’d use a salad spinner for potatoes, either.
-But it really does work.]
+[Editor’s Note: We never imagined using a salad spinner for potatoes, either.
+It works.
+Trust us.]

-- 5. Dump the potatoes in a large resealable plastic bag or large bowl, add the oil and 1 teaspoon salt, and shake or toss well to evenly coat the potatoes.
-Spread the potatoes on the prepared baking sheet, taking care not to crowd them.
-If they don’t all fit in a single uncrowded layer on one sheet, divide them between 2 sheets.
+- Dump the potatoes in a large resealable plastic bag or bowl, add the oil and 1 teaspoon salt, and shake or toss well to evenly coat the potatoes.
+Spread the potatoes evenly on the prepared baking sheets, taking care not to crowd them.

-- 6. Bake for 30 to 40 minutes, flipping them every 10 minutes, until golden and crisp.
+- Bake for 30 to 40 minutes, flipping the potatoes every 10 minutes, until golden and crisp.
 [Editor’s Note: We prefer to use a thin bendy metal spatula to slide beneath the potatoes.]
-Immediately transfer the fries to a plate or platter and toss with more salt to taste.
+Immediately dump the fries onto a plate or platter and toss with more salt to taste.
 Devour immediately.